Proving the Thesis - General Principles

 Narration

 Narration is the use of language to tell a story.
 It is the telling of a sequence of events or occurrences.
-As a method of helping to prove a thesis, narration might be used tell the experience of the author or of someone else.
+As a method of helping to prove a thesis, narration might be used to tell the experience of the author or of someone else.
 For example, in a paper discussing allergies, a writer might narrate his or her experiences with allergies and what was done to control exposure to the allergens or treat the symptoms.

 Definition